ThatNintendoNerd/Smush-Material-Research/gamma.md

 ---
 ---
 # Texture Gamma Encoding
-The shader programs used to render the character models, stages, and even the UI elements perform almost all of their calculations in floating point.
+The shader programs used to draw the character models, stages, and even the UI elements perform almost all of their calculations in floating point.
 Floating point numbers can store numbers with a range of intensities at high precision such as
 0.5, 1.0003, etc.

-Image textures, on the other hand, typically use 8 bit unsigned integers for each color channel to save space compared to the 32 bits required to store a floating point number.
-HTML/Hex colors, for example, also only use 8 bit unsigned integers for each color channel.
-The texture's format not only describes the type of compression used to store the data but also how to convert the RGB values to floating point when accessed by the shaders.
+Image textures, on the other hand, typically use 8 bit unsigned integers for each color channel (similar to HTML/Hex colors) to save space compared to the 32 bits required to store a floating point number.
+The integer values in the texture are converted to floating point values based on the texture's format.

 ## Recommended Formats
 The texture format must match the type of data stored in the texture for the texture to render correctly in game.